 If you've decided that a riser recliner chair is right for you, you'll need to choose where to buy one.
 Read our expert guide to help you decide.

 Our expert guide will take you through your riser recliner chair buying options and considerations, whether you're shopping online, at home or on the high street.

 Before you read on, check you're getting the best chair with our riser recliner chair reviews.

-Not a Which? member? try a £1 Which? trial for instant access to all of our test results and Best Buys.
+Not a Which? member?
+Join Which? for instant access to all of our test results and Best Buys.